 Sift is an intimate and introspective concert experience.
 Performed without pause, the works in this 45-minute program draw inspiration from everything from poetry and paper sculpture to passing cars and Jacques Brel.
-Featured composers include Marti Epstein, Beau Kenyon, Keith Kusterer, Daniel T. Lewis, and John McDonald.
+Featured composers include Marti Epstein, Beau Kenyon, Keith Kusterer, Daniel T. Lewis, and Stefanie Lubkowski.

 Looking Forward, Looking Back looks to the future by invoking the past.
 Works by David Coll, Jonathan Bailey Holland, Clifton Ingram, Beau Kenyon, Emily Koh, and Adam Roberts.

-Wired is a portrait of the integration of technology into modern life.
+Wired is a portrait of technology's integration into modern life.
 As people try to emulate computers and we build computers that emulate people, the question of who is controlling whom becomes ambiguous.
-With musical inspiration ranging from Aphex Twin to electronic dance music, this program includes acoustic and electronic works by Lainie Fefferman, David Ibbett, Peter Van Zandt Lane, Rudolf Rojahn, Mischa Salkind-Pearl, Dan VanHassel, and Kirsten Volness.
+With musical inspiration ranging from Aphex Twin to electronic dance music, this program includes music by Lainie Fefferman, David Ibbett, Peter Van Zandt Lane, Rudolf Rojahn, Mischa Salkind-Pearl, Dan VanHassel, and Kirsten Volness.

 Transient Canvas has presented classes and residencies at colleges, universities, and conservatories across the United States including Tufts University, Northeastern University, Baldwin Wallace University Conservatory, University of Georgia, and The Boston Conservatory.

 Workshop and discuss short pieces written by composition students, culminating in a recording session